SuryaSachan/Storylines/README.md

 # Storylines
 Implement the information in the two csv files as a graph and write functions to output the following:

 (a) Function: average.
 Should print the average number of characters each Marvel character is associated with, as a float upto two decimal places.
 Sample random output:
 $java assignment4 nodes.csv edges.csv average
 7.43

-(b) Function: rank.
-Should print a sorted list of all characters, with comma as delimiter (only comma, as delimiter and no space).
-Sorting should be in descending order of co-occurrence with other characters.
+(b) Function: rank prints a sorted list of all characters, with comma as delimiter (only comma, as delimiter and no space).
+Sorting is in descending order of co-occurrence with other characters.
 That is, characters with more co-occurrences appear before.
-If there is a tie between characters based on co-occurrence count, then the order should be descending based on lexicographic order of the character strings.
+If there is a tie between characters based on co-occurrence count, then the order is in descending based on lexicographic order of the character strings.
-You can implement any O(nlogn) sorting algorithm.
-The test input file will be a huge graph and we will run the evaluation cases with timeout.
-If you implement O(n^2) sorting instead of O(nlogn) then the cases will timeout, and you will lose marks.
-Also don’t use Java inbuilt sorting, but implement on your own.
-We will check your imports against allowed_imports.txt.
 Sample random output:
 $java assignment4 nodes.csv edges.csv rank
 Yogish,Riju,Rahul

-(c) Function: independent_storylines_dfs.
-Should implement DFS, then find independent storylines, that have no edge across them, using DFS.
-Print the characters in each independent storyline, as a separate line in the output.
+(c) Function: independent_storylines_dfs  implements DFS, then find independent storylines, that have no edge across them, using DFS.
+Prints the characters in each independent storyline, as a separate line in the output.
-The largest storyline (with maximum characters) should appear at the top, followed by the second largest and so on.
-Within each line, the character names should be delimited with comma, and lexicographically sorted in descending order.
-If two storylines have same number of characters, ties should be broken in lexicographically descending order of character names.
+The largest storyline (with maximum characters)  appears at the top, followed by the second largest and so on.
+Within each line, the character names are delimited with comma, and lexicographically sorted in descending order.
+If two storylines have same number of characters, ties are broken in lexicographically descending order of character names.
 Sample random output:
 $java assignment4 nodes.csv edges.csv independent_storylines_dfs
 Riju,Rahul